Neenchen/GateRecipeOnLevel-VRising/README.md

 ArmorLevel + SpellLevel + WeaponLevel
 ```

-The highest value ever reached is saved and used for future recipe checks.
+The highest value ever reached is saved * its found BepInEx\config\LevelRecipeGate\player_highest_level *  and used for future recipe checks.

 ---